MicrosoftDocs/globalization/globalization/localization/ministyleguides/mini-style-guide-turkish.md

 The Microsoft voice allows for the use of culture-centric colloquialisms, idioms, and metaphors (collectively referred to as "colloquialisms").

--	Don’t replace the source colloquialism with a Turkish colloquialism unless it’s a perfect and natural fit for that context.
+-	Don't replace the source colloquialism with a Turkish colloquialism unless it's a perfect and natural fit for that context.
 -	Translate the intended meaning of the colloquialism in the source text, but only if the colloquialism's meaning is an integral part of the text that can't be omitted.
 -	If the colloquialism can be omitted without affecting the meaning of the text, omit it.